jessepav/lacygoill-wiki-backup/vim/ex.md

 ##
 ## When do I need `qa!`?

-Always, unless (N)Vim reads an Ex command from a pipe or a file.
+Always, unless Vim reads an Ex command from a pipe or a file.

-In the latter case, (N)Vim quits automatically.
+In the latter case, Vim quits automatically.
 This  is probably  why  an Ex  command  which is  read from  a  pipe, is  always processed *after* `+cmd`; to allow the latter to be processed.